Cosys-Lab/Cosys-AirSim/docs/ros_cplusplus.md

 # airsim_ros_pkgs

-A ROS wrapper over the AirSim C++ client library.
+A ROS wrapper over the Cosys-AirSim C++ client library.

 **NOTE THAT THIS NOT UPDATED FOR COSYS-AIRSIM CHANGES AND MAY NOT WORK AS INTENDED**

 ## Setup

 The below steps are meant for Linux.
-If you're running AirSim on Windows, you can use Windows Subsystem for Linux (WSL) to run the ROS wrapper, see the instructions [below](#setting-up-the-build-environment-on-windows10-using-wsl1-or-wsl2).
+If you're running Cosys-AirSim on Windows, you can use Windows Subsystem for Linux (WSL) to run the ROS wrapper, see the instructions [below](#setting-up-the-build-environment-on-windows10-using-wsl1-or-wsl2).
 If you're unable or don't prefer to install ROS and related tools on your host Linux due to some issues, you can also try it using Docker, see the steps in [Using Docker for ROS wrapper](#using-docker-for-ros)

 - If your default GCC version is not 8 or above (check using `gcc --version`)